 Treat yourself with love and respect

-Instead of walking away from being triggered saying or thinking you should have said or done this, that, or the other thing, recognize your ability to be civil and courteous.
+Instead of walking away from being triggered saying or thinking you should have said or done this or that, recognize your ability to be civil and courteous.
 Give yourself credit for surviving what might feel like an attack or emotional tsunami that came out of nowhere.
 Honor your attempts to understand the root of why you react to certain behaviors and how you are beginning to cope with being triggered.
 This is a process and you will get better at it.

-Accepting your discomfort as warranted and understandable opens the door to being compassionate with yourself and healing will begin.
+Accepting your discomfort as warranted and understandable opens the door to being compassionate with yourself and sets you up to stop taking it all so personally.
 Everyone has triggers.
 You are not alone.
-You will get better at managing and coping with your reactions and how you respond will get better with time and practice.
+You will get better at managing your reactions and coping with button pushers.
 Good luck!

 Let me know if you have any secret sauce or coping tactics you use when you get emotionally triggered!
 As always your feedback means the world to me!